katiestar99/ansible/docs/docsite/rst/network/user_guide/platform_iosxr.rst

 IOS-XR Platform Options
 ***************************************

-The `Cisco IOS-XR collection <https://galaxy.ansible.com/cisco/iosxr>`_ supports multiple connections.
-This page offers details on how each connection works in Ansible and how to use it.
+The `Cisco IOS-XR collection <https://galaxy.assible.com/cisco/iosxr>`_ supports multiple connections.
+This page offers details on how each connection works in Assible and how to use it.

 .. contents::
   :local: